belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` Yes, let's assume we have a regular, web-based Java app.
 A simple thing being deployed as WAR.
 A simple WAR file

 `RPE` Let's make it very simple.
-An internal app for employee, nothing sexy, nor fancy: it does make any ads placement, it's not doing marketing, nor high frequency trading.
-No big data, hadoop, machine learning, not even social app,...
+An internal app for employee, nothing sexy, nor fancy: it doing high frequency trading,  no big data, hadoop, no machine learning, not even social app,...

-`DPL` Cool.

-`RPE` I agree :) .
-We are not going win followers on Twitter with this, neither pick up girls at FOSDEM we this thing

-`DPL` No, we won't.
+`DPL` #coolapp

+`RPE` Exactly!

 (pause)